southwinds-io/volta/docs/envelope_enc.md

 Let's examine the two rotation scenarios supported by Volta:

-**1) Full Rotation (New KEK and New DEK)**
+**1) DEK Rotation (requires data to be re-encrypted)**

-*   **What it means:** In this scenario, Volta generates a new KEK and a new DEK.
-The new DEK is used to re-encrypt the actual data, and the new KEK is used to encrypt this new DEK.
+*   **What it means:** In this scenario, Volta generates a new DEK.
+The new DEK is used to re-encrypt the actual data in the vault (secrets), and the current KEK is used to encrypt this new DEK.
+Any PII data encrypted with the old DEK and stored outside the vault (e.g. database) must be re-encrypted before the old DEK is destroyed.
 *   **Pros:**
     *   **Maximum Security:** This is the most secure approach.
 If an old DEK was somehow compromised, re-encrypting the data with a new DEK mitigates that risk.
 Rotating the KEK adds another layer of protection.
     *   **Addresses DEK Compromise:** If there's a suspicion that a DEK has been compromised, simply rotating the KEK is insufficient, as the old DEK can still decrypt the data.
 A full rotation addresses this.